grenaud/schmutzi/README.md

   for them is higher than 1 or 2 \%, the results provided by contDeam.pl will not reliable.

+- The contamination estimate given by contDeam.pl gives me a very different result than schmutzi.pl does, why is that ?

+  There could be a few reasons:
+  1) Your contamination is deaminated.
+That can be the case for museum samples.
+     Check to see if the
+        - [output prefix]_[iteration]_cont.5p.prof
+        and
+        - [output prefix]_[iteration]_cont.3p.prof
+     present any sign of deamination.

+  2) The algorithm diverged.
+This could be due to a misleading prior or an almost absence of endogenous material.

+- How can I know if I have multiple contaminants ?
+    If you have highly divergent quality values for bases in the contamination prediction, this could be an indication that you might have multiple contaminants.
+Further, if
+    the predicted contaminant does not seem to fall within a given haplogroup and has diagnostic positions from different haplogroups, this could be an indication that your contaminant is multiple.

+- What to do if I suspect that I have multiple contaminants ?
+    Do not use the --usepredC option and turn on the --multipleC option.
+If the contamination rate is a lot lower than the one predicted by the deamination patterns, this could be an indication that schmutzi did not converge and contamination is very high.
+Try to do a simple prediction using deaminated molecules (hoping that the contaminant is not deaminated) and use this as the input of mtCont manually.
+Datasets that are heavily contaminated with multiple contaminants are very difficult targets.

 - Can I build my own set of putative contaminants ?